Genus Zero Kashiwara-Vergne Solutions from Braids: Introduction

-In \cref{sec: moperad of dervations}, we define two moperads, $\TAut^1$ and $\SAut^1$, which encode operadic and module compositions for tangential and special automorphisms, respectively.
-The moperad $\SAut^1$ arises as a natural target for special automorphisms compatible with the semi-direct product decompositions of the Drinfeld--Kohno Lie algebras (see \cref{lemma: image of CD+ in SAut1}).
-The moperad $\TAut^1$ encodes the feature that while tangential automorphisms do not form an operad, they do form a right $\SAut$-moperad in prounipotent groups -- this is the strongest natural operadic structure on tangential automorphisms.
-These constructions also encode a class of automorphisms of $\widehat{\F}_{n-1}\cong \exp(\lie_{n-1})$ which arise naturally from the semi-direct product decompositions of braid groups translated in the language of moperads.
+In \cref{sec: moperad of dervations}, we define two $\SAut$-moperads in prounipotent groups, $\TAut^1$ and $\SAut^1$, for tangential and special automorphisms, respectively.
+The moperad $\SAut^1$ arises as a natural target for the embedding of the Drinfeld--Kohno operad in $\SAut$ (see \cref{lemma: image of CD+ in SAut1}).
+The moperad $\TAut^1$ realizes the strongest natural operadic structure on tangential automorphisms.

-Finally, we study symmetric KV solutions, which are KV solutions invariant under a ``variable swapping'' involution (Definition~\ref{def:SolKVsymmetric}), and which are most closely related to Drinfeld associators.
-In particular, if a symmetric KV solution arises from a Drinfeld associator, the corresponding KV associator lies in the image of the canonical inclusion $\exp(\ib_3) \hookrightarrow \SAut_3$, and thus recovers the original Drinfeld associator.
-In \cref{section: symmetric KV solutions}, we show the following. \begin{thm*}[{\cref{prop: symmetric KV solutions give KV solutions,cor: moperad map factors if KV Ass is Drinf Ass}}] Every symmetric KV solution $F$ defines a map of moperads
+Finally, we study symmetric KV solutions, which are KV solutions invariant under the Alekseev--Torossian involution (Definition~\ref{def:SolKVsymmetric}), and which are most closely related to Drinfeld associators.
+Each symmetric KV solution has a corresponding {\em KV associator}, which satisfies the pentagon and hexagon equations in $\SAut_3$.
+If a symmetric KV solution arises from a Drinfeld associator, the corresponding KV associator lies in the image of the canonical inclusion $\exp(\ib_3) \hookrightarrow \SAut_3$, and thus recovers the original Drinfeld associator.
+In \cref{section: symmetric KV solutions}, we show the following. \begin{thm*}[{\cref{prop: symmetric KV solutions give KV solutions,cor: moperad map factors if KV Ass is Drinf Ass}}] Every symmetric KV solution $F$ defines a map of $\SAut$-modules